Patients treated using mobile health clinics

 In the unlikely event that we raise more money than we can efficiently spend on our humanitarian activities in Ukraine and neighbouring countries, all surplus donations will be directed to our Emergency Response Fund for responding to international disasters, crises and health emergencies.

 In emergencies, circumstances can change unexpectedly making it impractical or impossible to carry out the purpose of the appeal.
 In these circumstances, money raised will be directed to our Emergency Response Fund.

 If you’d like to hold a fundraiser – whether that’s yourself, through your school, community group, workplace, or with friends – we’d love to hear from you!

-Please get in touch with Hannah at email@example.com or call 0161 521 6859 to let us know what you’re doing and how we can help.
+Please get in touch with our team at firstname.lastname@example.org or call 0300 140 9984 to let us know how you’d like to help.

 Unfortunately, that’s not something we can accept at the moment.